 How Can a Defense Lawyer Help You?

-If you are charged with a crime in the Manassas area, arrange at once to meet with a Virginia criminal defense lawyer who knows which sentencing options may be available to you.
+If you are charged with a crime in the Fairfax area, arrange at once to meet with a Virginia criminal defense lawyer who knows which sentencing options may be available to you.
 Exercise your right to remain silent, and don’t agree to any plea deal before consulting with your attorney.

-A Manassas defense attorney will fight aggressively for a client’s freedom.
+A Fairfax defense attorney will fight aggressively for a client’s freedom.
 Your lawyer will try to have the charge against you dropped by the prosecutor or dismissed by the judge.
 If those options are not available, your case may go to trial and your lawyer will seek your acquittal.

 But when none of those options are possible, your lawyer may recommend that you agree to a plea bargain and accept an alternative sentence that lets you avoid a jail or prison term.
 In every case, your defense lawyer will work to bring the matter to its best possible outcome.